 Right: These images captured by SOHO's LASCO C2 coronagraph on Tuesday, October 12 show two beautiful coronal mass ejections erupting from the east (left) limb of the sun.
-In a more detailed animation a smaller CME can be seen on the west (right) limb occurring about midway in time between the two larger ones.
+In a smaller CME can be seen on the west (right) limb occurring about midway in time between the two larger ones.

 Late on Tuesday, October 12, the space-based Solar and Heliospheric Observatory (SOHO) photographed two dramatic coronal mass ejections (CMEs) in a 8 hour period.
 Just 6 hours later, on October 13, the spacecraft's coronagraph captured another dazzling CME.
 Coronal mass ejections can carry up to 10 billion tons of plasma traveling at speeds as high as 2000 km/s.
 When CME's collide directly with Earth they can excite geomagnetic storms, which have been linked to satellite communication failures.
 In extreme cases, such storms can induce electric currents in the Earth and oceans that can interfere with or even damage electric power transmission equipment.